steadylearner/faceio_example/README.md

 You can see this will be similar to models/user.js and you should update both of them whenever you need to edit some of them.

 Currently, your database (database.db) will be empty.
-For our migraiton file and model/user.js file is ready, we can use the command you can see at the database.
+For our migration file and model/user.js file is ready, we can use the command you can see at the database.

 ```console
 $yarn sqlite-upgrade